-- The Internet service of Guildford Grammar School exists to provide access to curriculum related information. - Accessing inappropriate material is not permitted.
-Inappropriate material includes pornography, extreme violence, gambling, terrorism, illicit drugs materials, and hacking. - Users will not record or process information which might knowingly infringe any patents or copyright. - Section 85ZE of the Commonwealth Crimes Act states that a person shall not knowingly or recklessly - Use a telecommunication service supplied by a carrier to menace or harass another person or - 2.
-Use a telecommunication service supplied by a carrier in such a way as would be regarded by reasonable persons as being, in all circumstances, offensive.
+- The internet service at Guildford Grammar School exists to provide access to curriculum related information; however, we do understand that technology is a part of every young person's right and our goal is to ensure safe use of this technology. - Accessing inappropriate material is not permitted.
+Inappropriate material includes pornography, extreme violence, gambling, terrorism, illicit drugs materials, and hacking. - Users will not record or process information which might knowingly infringe any patents or copyright.